 We were in the mood for a light, easy meal at suppertime Friday night, so I scrounged up a can of Campbell's won ton soup and some chopped asparagus spears.
 Kind of light on the animal protein, so I cast my mind about and decided "Hey!
 I'll just make some deviled eggs!"
 No problem right?
 We always keep boiled eggs in the 'fridge for quick easy meals.
 Thinking about it though, I realized that I had no idea where to begin.
 It couldn't be as simple as just mixing the yolks up with some mayo, could it?

 The problem isn't that they aren't there, the problem is that there are too many to sort through.
-If you use The Recipe Source, and type "deviled egg" into their search box, it returns two pages of links to recipes, most of them being 'way more complicated than I was up for.
+When I used The Recipe Source, and typed "deviled egg" into their search box, it returned two pages of links to recipes, most of them being 'way more complicated than I was up for.
 The simplest one listed is a recipe for 100 servings - try cutting that one down!

 Anyway, after I did my research, I took a hint from here, a suggestion from there, and a technique from somewhere else, added my own spin and now the Mariner's galley has a recipé for deviled eggs.
 Here's what I've come up with.